California Proposition 58 – Transferring Property Taxes On An Inherited Home and Avoiding Property Tax Reassessment.

 12. Sending an incomplete request package to the Assessor, delaying the granting of Parent-Child benefit.

 Depending on the complexity of a trust or estate, the County may require a variety of supporting documentation in order to grant a Proposition 58 parent to child transfer property tax reassessment exclusion.
 If the submitted package is incomplete or not filed correctly, the request is likely to be rejected.
-In order to help insure that you receive your Proposition 58 benefit, we advise that you contact a California Property Tax Consultant such as Michael Wyatt or Attorney.
+In order to help insure that you receive your Proposition 58 benefit, we advise that you contact a California Property Tax Consultant or Attorney.
 Call us at 877-464-1066 and we can assist you in finding a qualified attorney or property tax consultant in your area to assist you.

 13. Choosing not to take advantage of Proposition 58 because of the expense.